moorepants/learn-multibody-dynamics/holonomic-eom.rst

    HTML(animate_linkage(ts_fsolve, xs_fsolve, p_vals).to_jshtml(fps=fps))

 This result is much improved.
-The motion is more consistency periodic and the constraint residuals do not grow over time.
+The motion is more consistently periodic and the constraint residuals do not grow over time.
 The constraint violations do reach large values at some times but tighter integration tolerances can bring those down in magnitude.
 Looking closely at the trajectory of :math:`q_2`, you see